Blog

 Functionality:

 • API: An API provides a set of protocols, tools, and definitions for building and integrating software applications.
-It defines how software components should interact, enabling different systems to communicate with each other.
-(The bridge between frontend and the application code)
+It defines how software components should interact, enabling different systems to communicate.
+(The bridge between the frontend and the application code)

-• Agile Data Centric Database: An agile database, on the other hand, refers to a database design approach that emphasizes flexibility and adaptability.
+• Agile Data Centric Database: An agile database refers to a design approach that emphasizes flexibility and adaptability.
 It allows for iterative development, making it easier to achieve incremental improvements over time.
-By implementing event processing, constraints and the steps necessary to achieve a 3rd normal form, you are adding agility to the database.
+By implementing event processing, constraints, and the necessary steps to achieve a 3rd normal form, you add agility to the database.

-They both perform important and separate functions in a modern application.
-It’s the functionality that they could share which will be the focus of this post.
-They both can be used to enforce the business rules.
-An API In a program centric application likely encapsulates business logic from pre GUI (Graphical User Interface) into the API.
-In a data centric world a significant amount of the business logic can be built into the database and not the API.
+In a modern application, they both perform essential and separate functions.
+This post will focus on the functionality that they could share.
+They both can be used to enforce business rules.
+An API in a program-centric application likely encapsulates business logic from pre-GUI (Graphical User Interface).
+In a data-centric world, a significant amount of the business logic can be built into the database and not the API.

 Flexibility:

-• API: APIs provide flexibility in terms of integrating different systems and services.
+• API: API’s provide flexibility in integrating different systems and services.
 They allow developers to access specific functionalities or data from one system to another..

 • Agile Data Centric Database: Agile databases provide flexibility by adapting to changing business needs and requirements.
-They can, depending on the level of agility achieved, accommodate changes in data structures, relationships, and business rules without requiring significant redesign or disruption.
+Depending on the level of agility achieved, they can accommodate changes in data structures, relationships, and business rules without requiring significant redesign or disruption.

 •

 The API provides the connection between the database and the GUI.
-The database contains and maintains the companies most valuable asset.
+The database contains and maintains the company’s most valuable asset.
 (DATA)

 Development Process:

 • API: Developing an API involves defining endpoints, request-response formats, authentication mechanisms, and documentation.
-It typically follows a structured process and involves collaboration between teams responsible for building different components of the system.
+It typically follows a structured process and requires collaboration between teams responsible for building different system components.

 • Agile Data Centric Database: Agile database development follows agile principles, emphasizing iterative development, continuous feedback, and collaboration between developers, business stakeholders, and database administrators.
 Changes are made incrementally based on evolving requirements and user feedback.